 Your baby uses protein for all aspects of growth, from developing its muscles, skin and bones to creating hormones and enzymes.

-As a pregnant mamma, you also need protein to support the many changes your body undergoes throughout your vegan pregnancy, whether it’s an increased blood volume or an expanding uterus.
+As a pregnant mama, you also need protein to support the many changes your body undergoes throughout your vegan pregnancy, whether it’s an increased blood volume or an expanding uterus.

 So it should come as no surprise that protein needs are elevated during pregnancy.
 You can generally meet these increased requirements with an additional 28 grams of protein per day throughout all trimesters.